KRMAssociatesInc/eHMP/docs/kids_builds.md

 6) Once logged in you should now see the prompted has changed to OSEHRA>, this means that you’re logged into the GT.m system.

-7) We’ll navigate to the EVE menu, start by entering
+7) We’ll navigate to the EVE menu, start by entering:

+Note: These commands are case-sensitive.
+Enter them in upper-case
 ```
 S DUZ=1
 D ^XUP